 Edition ‘E’ (Western Europe)

-Mods: Two tone Ascot grey and Graphite grey metallic paint, Recaro sports seats in Antrazit, interior Antrazit (grey), three spoke leather sports steering wheel, 5.5x13” cross spoke BBS alloys in silver, BBS deep front spoiler, black Pfeba trunklid spoiler, sports suspension with gas pressure shocks (Bilstein B6 Sport), rear view mirrors in vehicle body paint.
+Mods: Two tone Ascot grey (151/7 and default color) and Graphite grey (087/7) metallic paint, Recaro sports seats in Antrazit, interior Antrazit (grey), three spoke leather sports steering wheel, 5.5×13” cross spoke BBS alloys in silver, BBS deep front spoiler, black Foha trunklid spoiler, sports suspension with gas pressure shocks (Bilstein B6 Sport), 2 electrically operated rear view mirrors in vehicle body paint.
 This is the most common version worldwide, model code AH31S5.
 In some other countries there was also a version coded AH31M5 that also had the dogleg close ratio sports gearbox and a 25% limited slip differential as standard.
-This one's rare.
+This one’s rare.

 JPS – John Player Special limited edition (Australia)